6106-fall24/student_software/README.md

     Press **Enter** to accept the default file location, and enter a passphrase when prompted (or leave it empty).

-2. Copy the pub key
+3. Copy the pub key from the terminal

     ```
-    pbcopy < ~/.ssh/id_ed25519.pub
+    cat ~/.ssh/id_ed25519.pub
     ```

-3. Navigate to `Settings > SSH and GPG keys` on GitHub and click `New SSH Key`.
+4. Navigate to `Settings > SSH and GPG keys` on GitHub and click `New SSH Key`.
 Paste the pub key into the `Key` field and `Add SSH Key`.

-4. Verify your SSH connection
+5. Verify your SSH connection

     ```
     ssh -T git@github.com